anaisbetts/atom-twitch/README.md

 This app is also a great sample for using [Polymer](https://polymer-project.org) in an Atom plugin, as well as using ES6 via Babel.

-### Dragons Be Here

-Until / unless https://github.com/atom/atom/pull/8697 is merged, you'll need to have a custom build of Atom that has this change.
-Without this, using Polymer is much more difficult (though technically possible, via Vulcanize).

 ### Why doesn't the camera turn off once I toggle the plugin?

 afaik there's no way to turn off the camera once you turn it on via `getUserMedia`.
 I would love to be wrong though!